cmake-basis/BASIS/doc/standard/execution.rst

 Python
 ------

-A Python module named executabletargetinfo.py_ stores the location of the executables relative to its own path in a dictionary where the UIDs of the corresponding build targets are used as keys.
-The functions ``get_executable_name()``, ``get_executable_directory()``, and ``get_executable_path()`` can be used to get the name, directory, or path, respectively, of the executable file built by the specified target.
+A Python module named basis.py_ stores the location of the executables relative to its own path in a dictionary where the UIDs of the corresponding build targets are used as keys.
+The functions ``<package>.basis.exename()``, ``<package>.basis.exedir()``, and ``<package>.basis.exepath()`` can be used to get the name, directory, or path, respectively, of the executable file built by the specified target.
 If no target is specified, the name, directory, or path of the calling executable itself is returned.

 .. _PerlCallingConventionsImpl: